-After the First World War, the movements for independence of peoples of Asia and Africa found new strengths.
-Many leaders of freedom movements supported the war in hope of gaining freedom or at least more rights once the war was was over but their hopes were crushed as Imperialist leaders soon made it clear that the slogans of freedom and democracy was not for colonies.
+After the First World War, the movements for the independence of peoples of Asia and Africa found new strengths.
+Many leaders of freedom movements supported the war in hope of gaining freedom or at least more rights once the war was was over but their hopes were crushed as Imperialist leaders soon made it clear that the slogans of freedom and democracy were not for colonies.

 - The war weakened the imperialist countries